MutmainX/StudyRemainderBot/README.md

 ## ➡️ Access the Bot

-You can interact with the live version of this bot on Telegram:
+You can interact with the live/testing version of this bot on Telegram that i am running locally and it can face downtimes(someone interested can help me deploy it online to keep it running permanently):

 ### **[t.me/studyremainderbot](https://t.me/studyremainderbot)**